John Bodden (footballer)

-John Alston Hoore Bodden (born 3 October 1981 in La Ceiba, Honduras) is a Honduran goalkeeper who currently plays for C.D.
-Marathón of the Liga Nacional de Fútbol Profesional de Honduras.
+John Alston Hoore Bodden (born 3 October 1981) is a Honduran former goalkeeper who last played for C.D.
+Marathón of the Liga Nacional de Fútbol Profesional de Honduras in 2019.

 Club career

 Bodden made his debut for Deportes Savio in the Liga Nacional de Fútbol de Honduras on a 4-1 defeat against Broncos UNAH on 11 April 2001.
 He was released by Necaxa before the 2012 Apertura season.

 International career

-He made his debut for the national side on August 22, 2007 in a friendly against El Salvador and has, as of July 2012, earned 5 caps.
+He made his debut for the national side on 22 August 2007 in a friendly against El Salvador and has, as of July 2012, earned 5 caps.
 He has represented his country at the 2009 UNCAF Nations Cup and was a non-playing squad member at the 2003 and 2009 CONCACAF Gold Cups.